-Many hospitalized patients are reported to be malnourished.^{1,2} At the same time, throughout the world, many hospitalized patients do not receive enough nutritional support to meet their nutritional requirements.^{3,4} The nutritional status of patients hospitalized for acute care is negatively influenced by higher severity of illness, greater degrees of inflammation, lower physical activity levels, and prolonged bed rest or immobility.^{5,6} Therefore, individualized nutritional management is important for patients admitted to acute care hospitals.
-Indeed, individualized nutritional support has been demonstrated to result in increased nutrition intake, improved nutritional status, and enhanced clinical outcomes in hospitalized patients.^{7,8} In 2003, the Academy of Nutrition and Dietetics recommended the Nutrition Care Process (NCP) as a practical method of providing individualized nutritional management to patients.9 The NCP is a systematic framework that is to be used by nutrition professionals to provide high-quality nutrition care, and it consists of four steps: Nutrition Screening, Assessment, Planning and Interven-
+Many hospitalized patients are reported to be malnourished.^{1,2} At the same time, throughout the world, many hospitalized patients do not receive enough nutritional support to meet their nutritional requirements.^{3,4} The nutritional status of patients hospitalized for acute care is negatively influenced by more severe illness, greater degrees of inflammation, lower levels of physical activity, and more prolonged bed rest or immobility.^{5,6} Therefore, individualized nutritional management is important for patients admitted to acute care hospitals.
+Indeed, individualized nutritional support has been demonstrated to result in increased nutrition intake, improved nutritional status, and enhanced clinical outcomes in hospitalized patients.^{7,8}

-Corresponding Author: Dr Keisuke Maeda, Nutrition Therapy Support Center, Aichi Medical University.
-Nagakute, Aichi, Japan 480-1195 Tel: +81561-62-3311; Fax: +81561-63-3208 Email: kskmaeda1701@gmail.com; kskmaeda@ ncgg.go.jp Manuscript received 12 April 2024.
-Initial review completed 16 May 2024.
-Revision accepted 20 June 2024. doi: 10.6133/apjcn.202412_33(4).0006 tion, and Monitoring.
+In 2003, the Academy of Nutrition and Dietetics recommended the Nutrition Care Process (NCP) as a practical method of providing individualized nutritional management to patients.
+The NCP is a systematic framework that is to be used by nutrition professionals to provide high-quality nutrition care, and it consists of four steps: Nutrition Screening, Assessment, Planning and Intervention, and Monitoring.
 At the International Congress of Nutrition and Dietetics in 2008, the participants agreed to promote it in their countries.
-As a result of this agreement, the Japan Dietetic Association recommended that the NCP be part of lifetime education for registered and general dietitians, and it is devoted to providing guidance and encouraging the use of the NCP in practice.
+As a result of this agreement, the Japan Dietetic Association recommends that the NCP be part of lifetime education for registered and general dietitians, and it is devoted to providing instruction about and encouraging the use of the NCP in practice.
 Fifteen years have passed since the international agreement, but a nationwide NCP implementation survey has never been conducted in Japan.

 A large-scale study of NCP-based nutrition management in hospitalized patients in Japan is needed to determine the levels of implementation of the NCP and to identify barriers for nutrition professionals in applying the NCP.
-The objectives of this web-based survey of nutrition professionals caring for hospitalized patients in acute-care hospitals in Japan were to determine the levels, timing and frequency, tools and items, and systems of each of the four components of NCP, as well as identify the reasons for suboptimal NCP implementation.
+The objectives of this web-based survey of nutrition professionals caring for hospitalized patients in acute-care hospitals in Japan were to determine the levels of, timing and frequency of, tools and items, and systems of each of the four components of the NCP, and identify the reasons that implementation of the NCP may have been suboptimal.

-METHODS
+MATERIALS AND METHODS